JoshuaT-Awesome/HUNGRY/README.md

 This is an app that makes calls and retrieves data from the Yelp API.
-Feel free to use it at http://hungry.surge.sh/

 This was my first ever app using React.JS and I will say I'm pleased with how easy React is to work with.
 If you have any upgrades in mind let me know or do a pull request.
 Thanks for stopping by!